brianhigh/big-file-types/Big_Data_File_Formats.md

 space but more time to read into memory.
 If the operations to be performed will consume too much memory, then MonetDBLite will also allow some of the calculations to be performed in SQL before loading the entire dataset into memory.
-Or, either file type can be subset during import to implement a "chunking" approach.
-So, if minimizing storage consumption is a priority, then we may prefer XDF, but if execution time or memory conservations are priorities, then we may prefer MonetDBLite.
+Or, either file type can be subsetted during import to implement a "chunking" approach.
+So, if minimizing storage consumption is a priority, then we may prefer XDF, but if execution time and memory conservation are priorities, then we may prefer MonetDBLite.

 It is quicker to import our data into a `data.frame` rather than converting to